microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointUserSetting.md

 		UserRestoreEnabled = $true
 	}
 }
-New-MgDeviceManagementVirtualEndpointUserSetting -BodyParameter $params
+New-MgBetaDeviceManagementVirtualEndpointUserSetting -BodyParameter $params
 ```

-This example shows how to use the New-MgDeviceManagementVirtualEndpointUserSetting Cmdlet.
+This example shows how to use the New-MgBetaDeviceManagementVirtualEndpointUserSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS